 - Always wear protective gloves when handling an ant killer.

-- Don’t place baits on areas that are accessible to children or curious pets who may come into contact with them.
+- Don’t place baits in areas that are accessible to children or curious pets who may come into contact with them.

-- Sprays and dust can be absorbed into the skin, so avoid applying them in high-traffic areas.
+- Sprays and dust can be absorbed into the skin, so don’t apply them in high-traffic areas.

 - Avoid treating areas where food is stored or prepared.

 - When applying an ant spray, wear eye protection and direct the spray away from the eyes or any exposed skin.